 Cumbernauld Glen Wildlife Reserve

 Managed by the Scottish Wildlife Trust, the ancient woodland of Cumbernauld Glen is a haven for wildlife.
-Early spring sees pockets of snowdrops appearing and summer brings a profusion of bluebells.
-The meadow attracts butterflies, including small pearl-bordered fritillary.
+Early spring sees pockets of snowdrops appearing and April brings a profusion of bluebells.
+The meadows attract butterflies, including small pearl-bordered fritillary.
 This historical site also has a 16th Century dovecote (doocot).
 There is an extensive network of footpaths to explore as well

 Luggiebank Wood Wildlife Reserve